Skip to main content | Skip to section menu | Access keys.

 Once your petition is received

-Petitions which do not follow the guidelines will be rejected and you will be informed in writing of the reasons.
+Petitions which do not follow the guidelines will be rejected and you will be informed in writing, by the Clerk to the Petitions Committee of the reasons with ten working days of receipt of the Petition.

-Within 7 working days of the Committee meeting, the Clerk to the Committee will write to the Principal Petitioner advising of the Committee's decision.
+Within seven working days of the decision of Council on the Petition, the Clerk to the Council will write to the Principal Petitioner advising of the Council’s decision.

 Further information